Stephanie Cutter: Obama campaign and administration years (2008–2012)

+In fall of 2009, Cutter was under a fellowship at the Harvard Institute of Politics, when she received a request from Michelle Obama to provide strategic counsel.
+As part of her role, Cutter helped develop and launch Let's Move!, a public health initiative from the first lady's office.

 In 2010, Cutter was named Assistant to the President for Special Projects, charged with managing communications and outreach strategy for the Patient Protection and Affordable Care Act.
 In 2011, Cutter was named Deputy Senior Advisor to President Barack Obama.

 In September 2011, the White House announced Cutter would leave her position as Deputy Senior Advisor to serve as deputy campaign manager for Obama for America.
 She has appeared in numerous campaign videos and ads for Obama's campaign, as well as a guest in TV appearances.
+The New York Times described her as "a popular but polarizing face of [Obama's] campaign", and a "soldier who says the things the candidate can't (or won't) say."
 During the 2012 campaign, Steve Schmidt, a Republican strategist, stated that Cutter is "arguably the strongest player on either side out there now."

-CNN announced on June 26, 2013, that Cutter will join a new version of Crossfire re-launching in the fall of 2013, with panelists Newt Gingrich, S. E. Cupp, and Van Jones.

-Besides her role at CNN Cutter founded Precision Strategies, where she is a partner.
-Precision Strategies is a strategic consulting firm based in Washington, D.C. and New York City.
-Cutter started the firm with three veterans that worked for the Obama 2012 campaign team.